Registration Deadline: April 5th.

-The UNLV Geoscience Department will host its 13th annual GeoSymposium on April 20th-21st, 2018 in the Science and Engineering Building (SEB) on the UNLV campus.
+The UNLV Geoscience Department will host its 14th annual GeoSymposium on April 26th-27st, 2019.
+In order to continue growing, GeoSymposium will now be held in the STAN FULTON BUILDING on the UNLV campus.
 The symposium is a student-run event, designed to provide graduate and undergraduate students with an opportunity to present their original research and receive feedback from members of industry, government professionals, academic experts and members of the community.

-We are excited to announce the Keynote speakers for GeoSymposium 2018:
+We are excited to announce our keynote speaker:

 Follow us on Facebook!